Fly Fishing in the Canadian Cariboo

 Betty Frank (or Glynis Cox, which is her original given name) is as colorful a character as you’ll ever meet.
 We were to hear endless stories about her experiences as a guide to hunters, and as a trapper for pelts.
 Close to 70, her beauty and personality radiated with a self-confidence that was as genuine as the setting.
 Her log cabin was modest but comfortable.
 There, she served meals and told us tales around the fireplace with Stu.
 From the comfort of her front porch, we watched the water, mountains and forest across the lake.

-We had gone somewhat rustic in past trips up North, living in Forest Service cabins with no electricity or running water.
+We had gone somewhat rustic in past trips up North, living in U.S. Forest Service cabins with no electricity or running water.
 That suited our wilderness longings just fine.
-Our cabin had a wood burning stove and sink (no water), modest furniture and bunks upstairs.
+Our cabin had a wood burning stove and a sink (no water), modest furniture and bunks upstairs.

 One has not truly lived until perched atop the throne of an outhouse in the early morning mist, the crypt-like silence of the rain forest all around, with the threat of a bear or moose emerging at any moment.
 Such settings may seem far from the polished lodges catering to the business elite, but if you are willing to try a bit more of an adventure at a moderate price, you’ll never regret it.
 Combined with the ingredients of all that happened, our fish camp was the base for an unforgettable experience, especially the fishing.

 Stu Maitland had arranged for a large jet boat for the five of us, two smaller skiffs with motors, and float tubes (known as belly-boats in Canada) for drifting the Mitchell River.
 Fly fishing in this part of the world has one of the greatest chances of success.
-Conversely, a spoiled trip in this far away place is worsened by the trouble it took to get there.
+Conversely, a spoiled trip in this far away place is worsened by the trouble and expense it took to get there.
 As I said, however, this trip was priceless.

 So we turned and drifted back towards Quesnel Lake a few miles.
 Some of us remained in the big jet boat while others were in float tubes.
 To stalk the fish in quiet solitude, at a controllable speed and at eye level, a float tube is the only way to go.
 This magnificent river was home to 30+ inch Rainbows and we knew it.

 We’ll never know if this particular moment in time in the summer of 2000 was unique or commonplace, but a hatch unfamiliar to us was occurring.
 White moths, an inch long, were everywhere.
-They were in the water with wings fluttering desperately, in the overhanging bushes within range of predatory eyes just beneath the surface and in flight.
-Their cocoons were spotted in bushes all along the river.
+They were in the water with wings fluttering desperately, in the overhanging bushes within range of predatory eyes just beneath the surface, and in flight.
+Their cocoons were spotted in bushes all along the riverside.

 We knew we had found paradise as we approached several specific turns in the serpentine river.
 A hundred yards ahead we heard loud splashes and looked up to see concentric rings marking the spot.